We almost figured out how to destroy World Forest Group’s Eucalyptus timber mats.

 Background & Initial Testing

-To achieve Todd’s goal of 300 concrete truck passes on the 6” mats before they became unusable.
+- To achieve Todd’s goal of 300 concrete truck passes on the 6” mats before they become unusable.

 That’s what happened with the E7M 6” and 8” mats we tested.

 Each mat went through a scrape and flip test 250 times.
 Longer testing video here.
 Then we dropped each mat from about 15 feet three times.

 We used this testing regime and extent for two reasons:

 - The testing regime approximated the customer’s expected (“brutal”) mat handling, and